gperdrizet/OpenSearch/notes/01-setup_notes.md

 {"type":"log","@timestamp":"2024-04-01T04:39:02Z","tags":["error","opensearch","data"],"pid":1,"message":"[ConnectionError]: connect ECONNREFUSED 172.18.0.2:9200"}
 ```

 Weird - what the heck is 172.128.0.2?
-OK - looks like that's opensearch-node1 on the docker opensearch network.
+OK - looks like that's opensearch-node1 on the docker OpenSearch network.
 So the dashboard can't talk to the nodes.
 Let's take a look at the logs again.

 Yep, now we have an error in the node logs: